The Challenge of Getting Education Back on Track

 The unprecedented mass school closures have been vital in helping mitigate the risk of COVID-19 spreading within school communities, but at the same time, it has also exposed learners to other risks, including the lack of access to effective education, proper nutrition, health and hygiene services, and psychosocial support.

+As the pandemic situation in every country varies and constantly evolves, some have started to restart physical classes while others have adopted hybrid learning methodologies.
 To ensure that back-to-school plans are strategized around the best interest of the school population, it is crucial for authorities to thoroughly plan the reopening of schools and universities while also taking into account every benefit and risk of doing so.
-Planning for school reopening should begin as early as now to ensure continuity of learning, but it should also be planned conscientiously.
+Planning for school reopening should begin as early as now to ensure continuity of learning, but it should also be planned conscientiously while acknowledging the fact that situations can change at a moment’s notice.

 What are the Top Concerns in Reopening Schools?